DNS zone file Format, Configuration, and Directives

 A comment starts with a semicolon (;) and continues to the end of the line.
 You can add a comment to any directive or record.
 DNS ignores everything you write after a semicolon till the next line.
 If you put a semicolon at the beginning of a line, DNS ignores the entire line.
 If you put a semicolon in the middle of the line, DNS ignores everything that comes after the semicolon.

-The followings are examples of comments.
+The following are examples of comments.

 ; This line starts with a semicolon.
 DNS will not read it.
-It is an example of a full-line comment.
+It is an example of a full-line comment. $TTL 12h; DNS will not read this line after the semicolon (;).

 Directives

 A directive starts with a dollar sign.
 It works as a variable.
 It stores value.
 DNS replaces a directive with its value when it processes the zone file.
-There are two important directives $TTL and $ORIGIN.
+There are two important directives: $TTL and $ORIGIN.

 $TTL